 Even if you spend time ironing out these discrepancies, there’s no way to tell whether the data you’re getting is entirely accurate.
 Beyond that, it’s hard to trace where your main site visitors are actually coming from; were these truly referral visits from Google’s servers, or should they count as organic visitors?
 What did they do on your site, and was their behavior influenced by the fact that they started out on an AMP?

 There are some crafty ways around this.
 For example, you can stitch together initial data from AMP analytics with the resulting behavioral trends in Google Analytics to form a single session.
 But like with everything else, this takes a serious investment of time and money, and may not be worth it for the questionable benefits AMPs would bring your site in the first place.

 At this point, you’re probably thinking it’s better to stick with the traditional law firm SEO strategies that have worked for your firm in the past.
-Perhaps you’ll ignore AMPs entirely and stick to the strategies that earn you a higher position in the conventional section of the SERPs.
+Perhaps you’ll ignore AMPs entirely and stick to more typical mobile SEO strategies that earn you a higher position in the conventional section of the SERPs.
 If you do this, there’s a chance you may see lower rates of organic traffic overall; if you’re organically ranking in an SERP where the AMP carousel is prominent, it may siphon a major stream of traffic from you, preventing those visitors from even seeing your law firm’s name.